Aredruss/Octolendar/README.md

 2) While in the process of adding a new event to your schedule, you are able to mark the event with a special tag: "It's Important", "Ugh" or "You can skip it".
 3) A *cool* name.

-:red:Things left to do are:
+Things left to do are:
 -
 1) Creating a generator for CardView items, which will contain all information about your planned events.
 2) Setting up a simple SQL-database for storing information about your planned events.